3ddelano/pc-statbot/README.md

 <img alt="screenshot" src="https://cdn.discordapp.com/attachments/360062738615107605/848939420622913556/unknown.png" />

 # Features
-- ### Displays periodically updated stats like CPU Usage, Memory and Battery stats
+- ### Displays periodically updated stats like CPU Usage, Memory, Storage and Battery stats
 - ### View or share your pc stats to other devices
 - ### Easy to host
 - ### One of a kind